airladon/FigureOne/docs/README.md

 -   `lineWidth` **[number][1051]?** default line width
 -   `length` **[number][1051]?** default length to use for shapes

-## Diagram Elements
+## Figure Elements

-## DiagramElement
+## FigureElement

-Diagram Element base class
+Figure Element base class

-The set of properties and methods shared by all diagram elements
+The set of properties and methods shared by all figure elements

-A diagram element has several color related properties.
+A figure element has several color related properties.
 Color is defined as an RGBA array with values between 0 and 1.
 The alpha channel defines the transparency or opacity of the color where 1 is fully opaque and 0 is fully transparent.